 Creating an Elastic IP

 Elastic IPs are the only way to assign a public IP address in AWS.
 If an elastic IP address is not used, the public IP address changes whenever the instance is powered off.
-The public FQDN also changes with the IP address, which prevents CNAME records from functioning.
+The public FQDN also changes with the IP address, preventing CNAME records from resolving.

 To create an Elastic IP, follow these steps: